Alien Nummo on the Externsteine ReliefShannon Dorey, The Nummo, 2019 edition, p.186

 Green Nummo in San Callisto CatacombsShannon Dorey, The Nummo, 2019 p.
 5

-The Externsteine is identified as a sacred site of the pagan Saxons, and the place where the Irminsul idol once existed that was supposed to have been destroyed by Charlemagne.
+The Externsteine is identified as a sacred site of the pagan Saxons, and the place where the Irminsul idol once existed that was supposed to have been destroyed by Charlemagne in around 800.
 In the high medieval period it was used as a Christian chapel.Shannon Dorey, The Nummo, 2019 edition, p.186

-The serpent figure in this depiction of the Externsteine Relief is depicting the Christian story of the Descent from the Cross.Shannon Dorey, The Nummo, 2019 edition, p.
-186 The fish and serpent-like figure from San Callisto was supposed to be depicting the Christian story of Jonah and the Whale.Shannon Dorey, The Nummo, 2019 edition, pp. 4-5 These fish and serpent like beings have inconsistent Christian explanations because they are associated with the Nummo, and come from the Dogon pagan religion, which is much older than Christianity.
+These fish and serpent like beings have inconsistent Christian explanations because they are associated with the alien Nummo from the Dogon pagan religion, which my research reveals is much older than Christianity.
+The serpent figure in this depiction of the Externsteine Relief is supposedly depicting the Christian story of the Descent from the Cross.Shannon Dorey, The Nummo, 2019 edition, p.
+186 The green fish and serpent-like figure from San Callisto and found on the Appian Way in Rome is supposed to be depicting the Christian story of Jonah and the Whale.Shannon Dorey, The Nummo, 2019 edition, pp. 4-5

-Both the relief of the Externsteine and the painting from the San Callisto catacombs are depicting the regeneration of Lébé as it was known to the Dogon people.Shannon Dorey, The Nummo, 2019 edition, p.
+Both the relief of the Externsteine and the painting from the San Callisto catacombs are depicting the regeneration of Lébé as it was known to the Dogon people of Mali, Africa.
+Lébé was an androgynous figure, who was considered the mother of present day humans.Shannon Dorey, The Nummo, 2019 edition, p.
 186

 The Externsteine is a sandstone rock formation in the Teutoburg Forest in the Lippe district of the German state of North Rhine-Westphalia.
 It consists of a tor and several tall narrow columns of rocks surrounded by wooded hills.Shannon Dorey, The Nummo, 2019 edition, p.186